STEllAR-GROUP/hpx/README.rst

   authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

-* The Defense Technical Infromation Center (DTIC) under contract FA8075-14-D-0002/0007
+* The Defense Technical Information Center (DTIC) under contract FA8075-14-D-0002/0007

   Neither the United States Government nor any agency thereof, nor any of